-Our first observations were taken prior to this on 2016-05-28.20 UT using the Spectrograph for the Rapid Acquisition of Transients (SPRAT) (Piascik et al. 2014) on the 2.0 m Liverpool Telescope (LT) (Steele et al. 2004), based at the Roque de los Muchachos Observatory.
-Subsequent photometric and spectroscopic follow up observations were conducted with by several different facilities around the world:
+Our first observations were taken prior to this on 2016-05-28.20 UT using the Spectrograph for the Rapid Acquisition of Transients (SPRAT; Piascik et al. 2014) on the 2.0 m Liverpool Telescope (LT; Steele et al. 2004), based at the Roque de los Muchachos Observatory.
+Subsequent photometric and spectroscopic follow-up observations were conducted with by several different facilities around the world:

-- Photometry and spectroscopy using the optical widefield camera IO:O and SPRAT on the LT. - Photometry and spectroscopy via the Spectral cameras and Floyds spectrograph on the Las Cumbres Observatory (LCO) network 2.0 m telescopes at the Haleakala Observatory and the Siding Spring Observatory (SSO), the Sinistro cameras on the LCO 1 m telescopes at the South African Astronomical Observatory (SAAO), the McDonald Observatory, and the Cerro Tololo Inter-American Observatory (CTIO) (Brown et al. 2013). - Photometric and spectroscopic observations from the Li-Jiang 2.4 m telescope (LJT, Fan et al. 2015) at Li-Jiang Observatory of Yunnan Observatories (YNAO) using the Yunnan Faint Object Spectrograph and Camera (YFOSC; Zhang et al. 2014), the Xing-Long 2.16 m telescope (XLT) at Xing-Long Observation of National Astronomical Observatories (NAOC) with Bei-Jing Faint Object Spectrograph and Camera (BFOSC).
+(i) Photometry and spectroscopy using the optical wide-field camera IO:O and SPRAT on the LT.

+(ii) Photometry and spectroscopy via the Spectral cameras and Floyds spectrograph on the Las Cumbres Observatory (LCO) network 2.0 m telescopes at the Haleakala Observatory and the Siding Spring Observatory (SSO), the Sinistro cameras on the LCO 1 m telescopes at the South African Astronomical Observatory (SAAO), the McDonald Observatory, and the Cerro Tololo Inter-American Observatory (CTIO; Brown et al. 2013).

+(iii) Photometric and spectroscopic observations from the Li-Jiang 2.4 m telescope (LJT; Fan et al. 2015) at Li-Jiang Observatory of Yunnan Observatories (YNAO) using the Yunnan Faint Object Spectrograph and Camera (YFOSC; Zhang et al. 2014), the Xing-Long 2.16 m telescope (XLT) at Xing-Long Observation of National Astronomical Observatories (NAOC) with Bei-Jing Faint Object Spectrograph and Camera (BFOSC).
 The spectra of LJT and XLT were reduced using standard IRAF long-slit spectra routines.
 The flux calibration was done with the standard spectrophotometric flux stars observed at a similar airmass on the same night.
-Optical photometry were obtained in the Johnson UBV and Kron-Cousins RI bands by Tsinghua-NAOC 0.8 m telescope (TNT; Wang et al. 2008; Huang et al. 2012); Johnson BV, Kron-Cousins R and SDSS ugriz bands by LJT with YFOSC. - \bullet Photometry from the 0.6/0.9m Schmidt telescope, equipped with a liquid-cooled Apogee Alta U16 4096 \times 4096 CCD camera (field-of-view 70 \times 70 $\rm arcmin^2)$ and Bessell BVRI filters, at Piszkéstető Station of Konkoly Observatory, Hungary.
-The CCD frames were bias-, dark- and flatfield-corrected by applying standard IRAF routines. - Photometric data from the $0.4\,\mathrm{m}$ PROMPT 5 telescope that monitors luminous, nearby (D < $40\,\mathrm{Mpc}$) galaxies (DLT40, Tartaglia et al in prep).
-These data were reduced using aperture photometry on difference images (with HOT-PANTS; Becker 2015). - Two spectra using the Kast Double Spectrograph on the Shane 3 m telescope at the Lick Observatory.
+Optical photometry were obtained in the Johnson UBV and Kron-Cousins RI bands by Tsinghua-NAOC 0.8 m telescope (TNT; Wang et al. 2008; Huang et al. 2012); Johnson BV, Kron-Cousins R, and Sloan Digital Sky Survey (SDSS) ugriz bands by LJT with YFOSC.

+(iv) Photometry from the 0.6/0.9 m Schmidt telescope, equipped with a liquid-cooled Apogee Alta U16 4096 $\times$ 4096 CCD camera (field-of-view 70 $\times$ 70 arcmin) and Bessell BVRI filters, at Piszkéstető Station of Konkoly Observatory, Hungary.
+The CCD frames were bias-, dark-, and flat-field-corrected by applying standard IRAF routines.

+(v) Photometric data from the 0.4 m PROMPT 5 telescope that monitors luminous, nearby (D < 40 Mpc) galaxies (DLT40; Tartaglia et al. in preparation).
+These data were reduced using aperture photometry on different images (with HOTPANTS; Becker 2015).

+(vi) Two spectra using the Kast Double Spectrograph on the Shane 3 m telescope at the Lick Observatory.
 These were reduced through standard IRAF routines.

-- A single spectrum was obtained using the Intermediate Dispersion Spectrograph (IDS), on the 2.5 m Issac Newton Telescope (INT), at the Roque de los Muchachos Observatory in La Palma.
+(vii) A single spectrum was obtained using the Intermediate Dispersion Spectrograph (IDS), on the 2.5 m Issac Newton Telescope (INT), at the Roque de los Muchachos Observatory in La Palma.
 The EEV10 detector was used, along with the R400V grating.
-Data reduction was performed using standard routines within the Starlink software packages Figaro and Kappa, and flux calibrated using custom software. - A single spectrum from the Deep Imaging Multi-Object Spectrograph (DEIMOS) spectrograph (Faber et al. 2003) on the W. M. Keck Observatory, Haleakala.
+Data reduction was performed using standard routines within the STAR-LINK software packages FIGARO and KAPPA, and flux calibrated using custom software. (viii) A single spectrum from the Deep Imaging Multi-Object Spectrograph (DEIMOS) (Faber et al. 2003) on the W. M. Keck Observatory, Haleakala.